 - All servers and computers containing data should be protected by approved software and a firewall

-Personal data is of no value The IRCM unless the business can make use of it.
-However, it is when personal data is accessed and used that it can be at the greatest risk of loss, corruption or theft:
+Personal data is of no value to the IRCM unless the business can make use of it.
+However, it is of value when personal data is accessed and used for reasons not designated i.e. loss, corruption or theft:

-- When working with personal data, The IRCM team should ensure the screens of their computers are always locked when left unattended
+- When working with personal data, each member of the IRCM team should ensure the screens of their computers are always locked when left unattended

 - Personal data should not be shared informally.
 In particular, it should never be sent by email as this form of communication is not secure